nomadtechiemike/BackpackBlog/README.md

 <li><a href="{{ backpack_url('meta') }}"><i class="fa fa-plus-square"></i> <span>Model Meta Options</span></a></li>
 ```

-5. We use the user's name for a slug to display their profile.
+5. We use the user's name for a slug to display their profile so we need to include EloquentSluggable and a few functions into our User Model.

 ```
 use Cviebrock\EloquentSluggable\Sluggable;